ianbishop/userevents.github.io/PLATFORM.md

 CxEngage Platform API has no authentication.
 It should be placed in a network configuration that allows only privileged local network users to access it.

-The Platform API does not need to be running for CxEngage to run.
-It is suggested to shutdown the API when it is not in use.

 ## Errors

 CxEngage Platform API uses standard HTTP response codes for errors.